pradnyasoman/ReactFastAPI/README.md

 cd backend
 ```

-3. Set up and activate a virtual environment for the backend (optional but recommended) Following is for Unix or MacOS.
+3. Set up and activate a virtual environment for the backend (optional but recommended).
+Following are steps to set up virtual environment for Unix or MacOS.
 Then install required backend dependencies.

 ```
 python -m venv /path/venv_name